 The total prize purse for the Challenge is $5,000,000, with initial submitters competing for up to ten $300,000 semifinalist awards based on their proof-of-concept ideas.
 In Stage II, semifinalists will compete for a portion of the remaining prize purse by developing prototype demonstrations of their concepts.

-Stage I – Proof-of-Concept Ideas – Stage I is now open!
-Stage I of the Challenge requests written proposals describing the design solution.
-Proposals are due October 30, 2020, with semifinalists to be selected in early 2021.
-Read the full Challenge Statement and submit your concept.
+Stage I – Proof-of-Concept Ideas – Stage I is now closed!
+Stage I of the Challenge requested written proposals describing the design solution.
+Proposals were due October 30, 2020.
+Semifinalists were announced January 6, 2021, and are profiled here.
+Please read the full Challenge Statement for more information.

-To receive notifications on updates and important announcements, sign up for email alerts.
+To receive notifications on the Inclusive Design Challenge and related initiatives, sign up for email alerts.